Vandise/UnknownGameServer/README.md

 # UnknownGameServer [![Build Status](https://travis-ci.org/Vandise/UnknownGameServer.svg?branch=master)](https://travis-ci.org/Vandise/UnknownGameServer)

 The game server for an unknown multiplayer arcade game.
-Written with ES6, SocketIO, and RethinkDB to simplify some of the server logic on handling player x-y coordinates and actions.
+The game server is the distribution hub for client requests and assorted server events triggered by either user input or conditionals.
+Aside from notifying the database of its existence so the Connect Server can provide a list of available servers to the client; the game server should have very little database interaction.
+Database requests should be sent to the Data Server.

 ## Getting Started
 Major Dependencies: